 Greninja Training Tips

-- Primary damage-racking moves: jab, forward tilt, down tilt, and Water Shuriken.
+- Primary damage-racking moves: jab, forward tilt, down tilt, and neutral special.
 Greninja’s infinite jab is one of the most efficient available – it deals a lot of damage and is difficult for opponents to escape from.
 Jab should be your go-to move for damage-racking.
 Its forward tilt is stronger but slower, while down tilt can combo into a forward smash.
 It’s also a good idea to occasionally use Water Shuriken from a distance.
 Uncharged shurikens travel far, whereas charged shurikens hit multiple times and inflict more damage.
 Be sure to fully charge Water Shuriken before firing so that your amiibo learns to do the same.
 If you gave your Greninja the Shifting Shuriken custom move, charge the attack each time so that you fire the piercing shuriken – the uncharged Shifting Shuriken is far too slow and has pitiful range.

-- Primary KO moves: forward smash, up smash, and Water Shuriken.
+- Primary KO moves: forward smash, up smash, and neutral special.
 Greninja’s forward smash is its most reliable KO option.
 It’s moderately fast, but has punishable ending lag.
 When sweetspotted, Greninja’s up smash is its strongest attack.
 Unfortunately, this sweetspot is difficult to land, which relegates its utility to an aerial punish.
 The Ninja Pokémon’s fully charged Water Shuriken also has decent KO potential near the edge.

-- Utilize Substitute.
+- Utilize down special.
 Greninja’s Substitute isn’t very effective as a counter due to its delayed reaction time, but it can be aimed in different directions to disorient opponents.
 Greninja’s amiibo is extraordinarily accurate in its aim, so encouraging the use of Substitute is a good plan.
 If you gave your Greninja the Exploding Attack custom move, don’t use it as often – in fact, don’t use it at all.
 Your Greninja may learn to overuse it unless proper precautions are taken.

-When your Greninja amiibo finally reaches Level 50, its training will truly begin.
-Just like a real player, amiibo need match experience and practice against different characters, stages, and situations.
-When you’re all done here, we’ll move on to the most important section of the guide – honing your Level 50 amiibo’s skills and turning it into a champion!
+When your amiibo finally reaches Level 50, its training will truly begin.
+Just like a real player, amiibo need match experience and practice against different characters.

-Are you ready for things to get interesting?
-Your amiibo has reached Level 50, and its journey has just begun.
-It’s time to take off the training wheels and really make it great.
-Defense and counterattacks are very important to your amiibo’s success, but its match experience is even more important.
-Your Greninja will need to be exposed to many possible situations it could face in a tournament setting.
+Now that your amiibo has reached Level 50, its training will become a bit more involved.
+Defense and counterattacks are important to your amiibo’s success, but its match experience is even more important.
+Your amiibo will need to be exposed to as many fighters, stages, and situations as possible.

 Your Amiibo’s Match Experience

-Mirror Matches, Defense, and Counterattacks
+Mirror Matches, Defense, & Counterattacks

-If your desire to read amiibo training guides and articles hasn’t been completely satisfied, there are some more posts here at Cloud Nine that you might like.
-The official amiibo tier list ranks every amiibo’s overall capabilities, and you might learn something new if you take a look at it.
+If your desire to read amiibo training guides and articles hasn’t been entirely fulfilled, there are some more posts here that you might like.
+The official amiibo tier list ranks every amiibo’s overall capabilities – you might even learn something new if you take a look at it.
 The FAQ is another good resource worth checking out.
 Alternatively, you can head to the master list of guides for even more amiibo training methods!